St. Ann's Hill

 Cottage.
 It was originally built by Lady Holland as the residence of her grounds keeper or estate manager in c.1860.
 It sits on land that was acquired by the West Surrey Water Society in the 1920s, who built the reservoir which gives it its name.

-By the 1970s the building was virtually derelict, and was bought by Runnymede Borough Council in 1975.
-RBC still owns the cottage which is rented to private individuals.
+By the 1970s the building was virtually derelict, and was bought by Runnymede Borough Council in 1975 who rented it out for many years.
+It is now a private residence.